The Detroit Emeralds: Career

 The song for which they are now best remembered, "Feel the Need in Me", reached number 22 US R&B in 1973, and a new longer version four years later also charted.
-The original track made the top five in the UK Singles Chart in 1973, and the later production also made the UK chart in 1977 (number 12).
+The original track made the top five in the UK Singles Chart in 1973.
+The later production also made the UK chart in 1977 (number 12).
 "You Want It You Got It" was re-released in the UK as a follow-up to the initial "Feel the Need in Me", also reaching the UK top 20 in 1973.
 Abrim Tilmon wrote all of their hits, while also arranging and producing the tracks.
 The horns and strings were arranged by the Grammy award-winning arranger, Johnny Allen.
 The horns and strings were recorded in Detroit with Carl Austin as concertmaster and Johnny Trudell leading the horns.

-By 1974, the group was falling apart and, at one point, there were two outfits using the name.
-Abe Tilmon formed one new group using the Detroit Emeralds' name, whilst James Mitchell, along with Marvin Willis, wrote for another group, the Floaters – Paul Mitchell of the Floaters being James's brother.
+By 1974, the group was falling apart and, at one point, two outfits were using the name.
+Abe Tilmon formed one new group using the Detroit Emeralds' name, while James Mitchell, along with Marvin Willis, wrote for another group, the Floaters – Paul Mitchell of the Floaters being James's brother.
 James Mitchell, Ivory Tilmon and Marvin Willis continued touring as the Detroit Emeralds and stayed active on the oldies and cabaret circuit for some years.

 Abrim Tilmon died on July 6, 1982, at the age of 37, in his Southfield, Michigan, home of a heart attack.
 It was said a reunion of the group was being planned at the time.
 He was survived by his wife Janyce, son Steve, and daughter Cathy.

 In 2019, the Detroit Emeralds was reformed by the group's founding member James Mitchell Jr. along with new members LaVel Jackson, Eddie Cameron and Dewayne Loc Lomax.
 They released a new single titled "Call Me, I'm Ready" in May 2019.
 In August 2021, they released the single "Victory".
 In November 2021, they released another single titled "Face 2 Face".
 In October 2022, they released another single titled "In My Life".